5 Things to consider when planning Uganda gorilla tracking safari to UgandaGorilla Tracking Uganda

 5. When to gorilla trekking in Uganda

-When you are planning to go gorilla tacking in Uganda, choose to consider the above points on planning the best package.
-You can combine your gorilla safari with a Uganda wildlife safari to the other parks.
+When you are planning to go gorilla tracking in Uganda, choose to consider the above points on planning the best package.
+You can combine your gorilla safari with Uganda wildlife safari to the other parks.
 You can also tailor the trip with a Rwanda tour or safari to Kenya.

 You May Be Interested In The Following East Africa Packages.
 Book at a 15% Discount

 The 3-Days Gorilla Trekking Safari Bwindi Uganda Tour takes you to the rolling hills and Impenetrable forests of Southwestern Uganda that are inhabited by the very rare Mountain Gorillas.

 The 3-days Gorilla Trekking Safari Bwindi Uganda Tour takes off from Kampala and makes two stopovers at the Equator and Igongo cultural center and then finally Bwindi Impenetrable national park.
 The 3 days Gorilla Safari Uganda Tour is your Ideal Gorilla tracking experience.

 Bwindi Impenetrable National Park habitats 19 mountain gorilla families accounting for over 51% of the world’s total number of the only remaining critically endangered mountain gorillas in the world.

 Included in this 3 days Uganda gorilla safari to Bwindi impenetrable national park are the gorilla trekking permit, transportation fees, guide fees, meals, and accommodation for all the days you going to be on this amazing Uganda gorilla tour.
 Read More Here